dxiai/r-notebook/README.md

 Important: `--pull` forces docker to pull a newer version of the base image for the same tag.

-The local build takes about 15 minutes on a modern machine.
-A full build on Github Actions takes about 5-6 **hours**!
+The local build takes about 15 minutes per platform on a modern machine (MacBook Pro M1 Pro).
+A full build on Github Actions takes about 3.5-5 **hours**!

 After building the image it is important to verify that all libraries load without errors.
 For this, run the image locally and call the `testlibraries.R` script within the container.